influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-users.md

   # bind-address = ":8086"

   # Determines whether HTTP authentication is enabled.
-  auth-enabled = true #💥
+  auth-enabled = true #
 ```

-### Step 2: Restart the process
+### Step 2: Restart the InfluxDB service

-Next, restart the InfluxDB process for your configuration changes to take effect:
+Restart the InfluxDB service for your configuration changes to take effect:

 ```
 ~# sudo systemctl restart influxdb
 ```

 ### Step 3: Create an admin user
-Because you enabled authentication, you must create an [admin user](/influxdb/latest/query_language/authentication_and_authorization/#user-types-and-privileges) before you can do anything else in the database.
+Because authentication is enabled, you need to create an [admin user](/influxdb/latest/query_language/authentication_and_authorization/#user-types-and-privileges) before you can do anything else in the database.
-Run the command below to create an admin user, replacing:
+Run the `curl` command below to create an admin user, replacing:

-* `localhost` with the IP or hostname of your OSS InfluxDB instance or one of your InfluxEnterprise data nodes
+* `localhost` with the IP or hostname of your InfluxDB OSS instance or one of your InfluxEnterprise data nodes
 * `chronothan` with your own username
 * `supersecret` with your own password (note that the password requires single quotes)